Daiyan-Zubaier/Stock-Price-Predictor/README.md

 This project predicts the next day's stock price using historical data and a Long Short-Term Memory (LSTM) neural network.
 It is built with PyTorch, Streamlit, and the Alpha Vantage API to fetch stock market data.

+In Progress: Currently working on migrating API to yfinance instead of AlphaVantage.
 ---

 ## 🚀 Features